dallasacook/elapsedjs/README.md

 Note: To view more current elapsed times, edit the timestamps in the index.html file.

+### Installation

-To install Elapsed JS in your website:
+To install Elapsed JS in your website or application:

 1. Include the elapsed.js file in an HTML script tag (don't forget to include jQuery)
 2. Assign the default selector 'elapsed' class to any DOM element